godotengine/godot/modules/game_help/Terrain3D/doc/docs/texture_painting.md

 ## Color Painting

 In addition to painting textures, you can also paint colors on the terrain.
+There are two primary uses for the colormap.

+### GIS Applications

-You can import a full image such as a satellite photo, and enable the color map debug view for GIS applications.
+You can import a full image such as a satellite photo, and enable the color map debug view for GIS visualization.

 ```{image} images/gis.png
 :target: ../_images/gis.png
 ```

+### Color Variation

-Or you can use the `Paint Color` tool to paint colors on the terrain for variation.
+You can use the `Paint Color` tool to paint colors on the terrain.
+This is useful to adding variation.
 Colors are multiplied onto painted textures, which is a blend mode that only darkens.

 Try painting your terrain with subtle light grays, greens and browns to add depth, contours, and variation.
 Subtlety is key.